CHIVES

 Distinguishing Feature : The darker purple stripe on each petal.
 The two papery bracts beneath the almost spherical, (but not quite: some of the lower part is missing) flower head.

 Grown as a herb in cottage gardens.
-The round hollow stems have a mild onion-like taste especially good when the flowers are prevented from growing.
+The round hollow stems have a mild onion-like taste especially good when the flowers are prevented from growing (by nipping the buds off).
+Much more likely to be found in a garden than growing wild.
+The round stems are hollow, but surprisingly, are not filled with anything, not even a liquid, unlike those of Dandelion.

-Chives contain up to 8% Vitamin K, 3% Vitamin A and a number of organo-sulphur compounds and their allyl derivatives, which have some beneficial effects to health.
+Chives contain up to 8% Vitamin K, 3% Vitamin A and a number of organo-sulfur compounds and their allyl derivatives, which have some beneficial effects to health.
 Chives sequester selenium from the soil at a concentration 10 times higher than do onions.
-The selenium can substitute for atoms of sulphur in the sulphur-containing amino acids Cysteine and methionine to which it is related.
+The selenium can substitute for atoms of sulfur in the sulfur-containing amino acids Cysteine and methionine to which it is related.

-Methionine is one of only two amino acids containing any atoms of sulphur.
+Methionine is one of only two amino acids containing any atoms of sulfur.
 It is essential, and used in the production of lecithin in plants as well as the growth hormone ethylene.

 Distribution